SAP/code-pal-for-abap/docs/checks/number-output-parameter.md

 ## Number of Output Parameters Check

-### What is the Intent of the Check?
+### What is the intent of the check?

-This check searches for methods where more than one parameter in one of the output types (`EXPORTING`, `CHANGING` or `RETURNING`) is used.
+This check searches for methods where more than one output parameter is used.
+Methods should [do one thing and do it well](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#do-one-thing-do-it-well-do-it-only), and having multiple output parameters indicates that that is not the case.

+### How does the check work?

+The check reports a finding whenever a method has more than one output parameter.
+An "output" parameter is any exporting, changing or returning parameter.

 ### How to solve the issue?

-Use methods which return just one parameter per output type.
-If you have multiple output parameters which are related to each other, use a structure to group them.
+If the method has only a single responsibility and the output parameters belong together logically, express that by making them all part of the same structure and using that structure as the output parameter.
+If the method has multiple responsibilities, follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and create a dedicated method for each responsibility.

 ### What to do in case of exception?